 Social Obstacles

 The adoption of solar energy in our habitats is a key step towards a more sustainable future.
 By integrating solar technologies, we can reduce our carbon footprint while benefiting from a renewable and accessible energy source.
 Every initiative, even on a small scale, contributes to the preservation of the environment and the fight against climate change.
-It is essential that each of us considers making sustainable changes in our lifestyle, whether through the installation of solar panels, optimizing our energy consumption, or adopting ecosystem-friendly practices.
+It is essential that each of us considers making sustainable changes in our lifestyle, whether through installing solar panels, optimizing our energy consumption, or adopting eco-friendly practices.
 By making these choices, we support not only our own well-being but also that of our planet and future generations.